sharic/GetAndCleanDataProject/CodeBook.md

 1. Create a data frame called *mdf* that contains all 66 mean/std features.
 2. De-construct the feature name to isolate the values for signal (i.e., BodyGyro JerkMag) + feature_var (Mean vs Standard Deviation) + Axis (X, Y, Z or NA)
 3. Create a data frame that maps the existing signal with a more descriptive term (i.e., Body Jerk = Jerk of the Body, etc.)
 4. Merge the data frame containing the descriptive signals with mdf and create a new *tidy* data frame called *signalData* containing only the descriptive variables.
+Data set has 7 columns and 679,734 rows.

-Tidy Data Set Variables:
+First Tidy Data Set Columns:

 | VARIABLE     | DESCRIPTION                                                                                                                                            | EXAMPLES                                       |
 |--------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|